jarrodmillman/pose-stats/abstract.md

 POSE: Phase 1: An open-source ecosystem for statistical Python (TI - 2346273)

-Python and R are the two most popular computational platforms for data science.
+Python and R are the two most popular computational platforms in academia and industry, driving innovation in data science and AI.
 R is largely developed by statisticians, while scientific Python is mostly built by researchers from the applied sciences.
 As a consequence, Python's statistical capabilities are lacking, and statisticians do not benefit from widespread use of their algorithmic innovations on this popular platform.
 This Phase 1 project explores sustainable and effective pathways for establishing an open-source ecosystem to foster the growth of statistical software, as well as its surrounding developer community, in Python.
 <!--
 to catalyze the development of a robust set of statistical software for Python, and build a vibrant ecosystem of statisticians, domain practitioners, and software developers around it.